Global biodiversity

 Examples of the multicellular biodiversity of the Earth.

 Global biodiversity is the measure of biodiversity on Earth and is defined as the total variability of life forms.
 More than 99 percent of all species that ever lived on Earth are estimated to be extinct.
 Estimates on the number of Earth's current species range from 2 million to 1 trillion, but most estimates are around 11 million species or fewer.
 About 1.74 million species were databased as of 2018, and over 80 percent have not yet been described.
-The total amount of DNA base pairs on Earth, as a possible approximation of global biodiversity, is estimated at 5.0 x 10^{37}, and weighs 50 billion tonnes.
+The total amount of DNA base pairs on Earth, as a possible approximation of global biodiversity, is estimated at 5.0 × 10^{37}, and weighs 50 billion tonnes.
 In comparison, the total mass of the biosphere has been estimated to be as much as 4 TtC (trillion tons of carbon).

 In other related studies, around 1.9 million extant species are believed to have been described currently, but some scientists believe 20% are synonyms, reducing the total valid described species to 1.5 million.
 In 2013, a study published in Science estimated there to be 5 ± 3 million extant species on Earth although that is disputed.
 Another study, published in 2011 by PLoS Biology, estimated there to be 8.7 million ± 1.3 million eukaryotic species on Earth.
 Some 250,000 valid fossil species have been described, but this is believed to be a small proportion of all species that have ever lived.

 Global biodiversity is affected by extinction and speciation.
 The background extinction rate varies among taxa but it is estimated that there is approximately one extinction per million species years.
 Mammal species, for example, typically persist for 1 million years.
 Biodiversity has grown and shrunk in earth's past due to (presumably) abiotic factors such as extinction events caused by geologically rapid changes in climate.
 Climate change 299 million years ago was one such event.
 A cooling and drying resulted in catastrophic rainforest collapse and subsequently a great loss of diversity, especially of amphibians.